-No, they don’t.
-Snakes’ digestive systems are powerful enough to digest bones, although there are still some things they can’t break down like feathers and claws.
+Snakes’ digestive systems are powerful enough to digest bones, although there are still some things they can’t break down, like feathers and claws.

-Snakes use powerful hydrochloric acid to digest their food, starting in the stomach just like we do.
-We use hydrochloric acid, too, at around the same pH.
-The main difference is that we digest foods more quickly, whereas snakes take their time.
+Snakes use hydrochloric acid to digest their food, starting in the stomach.
+Humans hydrochloric acid at around the same pH.
+The main difference is that humans digest foods more quickly, whereas snakes take their time.

 At this point, the snake has two choices.
-They can either pass the undigested remains along with the rest of their poop, or they can regurgitate it.
+It can either pass the undigested remains along with the rest of its poop or it can regurgitate it.

-But bones?
-Snakes can digest them easily, whether we’re talking about small corn snakes that eat mice or boa constrictors that can eat large prey.
+Snakes can digest bones easily, regardless of whether they’re small corn snakes that eat mice or boa constrictors that eat very large prey.

 Does Snake Poop Deter Rats and Mice?

-Mammals, reptiles and other animals have something called a ‘vomeronasal organ,’ which is part of the general olfactory system.
-In plain English, it helps you identify smells.
+Mammals, reptiles, and other animals have a ‘vomeronasal organ,’ which is part of the general olfactory system.
+It helps animals to identify smells.

-But in some animals, it’s become useful for identifying certain chemicals and pheromones that can help an animal survive in the wild.
-Snakes themselves, for example, use the vomeronasal organ to pick up on the pheromone trails of females of their species.
+But in some animals, it’s useful for identifying certain chemicals and pheromones that can help an animal survive in the wild.
+Male snakes use the vomeronasal organ to pick up on the pheromone trails of female snakes.

-Rats and mice have a vomeronasal organ too.
-A study in the paper Chemical Senses found that CD-1 mice (a specific kind of mice used for scientific tests) responded to six sulfur-containing compounds that are secreted by mammalian predators.
+Rats and mice have a vomeronasal organ.
+A study in Chemical Senses found that CD-1 mice (a specific kind of mice used for scientific tests) responded to six sulfur-containing compounds that are secreted by mammalian predators.
 Another kind of mice responded to snake odors.
 The response of the mice was to avoid the area where they found the scent.